Skip to main content

 Argentina: Tips For a Budget Savvy Trip to The Iguazú Falls

-After three full days of hitchhiking and wild camping our way from Buenos Aires, we arrived to Puerto Iguazú exhausted but excited to see the famous Igauzú Falls.
+After three full days of hitchhiking and wild camping our way from Buenos Aires, we arrived at Puerto Iguazú exhausted but excited to see the famous Igauzú Falls.

-Travelling over a year meant we had seen our fair share of waterfalls but with over 275 falling cascades, taller and wider than Niagara Falls, how could we not get a little pumped up for a visit to the Misiones Province.
-So we remained positive and believed that the long line of gushing waters, perfectly aligned inbetween Argentina and Brazil, wouldn’t dissapoint.
+Travelling over a year meant we had seen our fair share of waterfalls but with over 275 falling cascades, taller and wider than Niagara Falls, how could we not get a little pumped up for a visit to the Misiones Province?
+So we remained positive and believed that the long line of gushing waters, perfectly aligned in between Argentina and Brazil, wouldn’t disappoint.

 Did it work?